Best WordPress Hosting Providers in 2023

 A VPS hosting is a great solution for sites that might have discontinued a shared server, but aren’t quite big enough that they need their own dedicated server.
 A VPS hosting is still technically a shared hosting, but it operates similarly to a dedicated server environment.

 There are some benefits of using a VPS setup, over something like a shared hosting.
 For beginners, you’ll have much more control over your server environment and you’ll have more options to configure the server.
-A VPS is expensive than a shared hosting plan, but you’ll have much more server power and overall flexibility at your disposal.
-Finally, VPS hosting operate in an isolated server environment, so you’ll have improved security overall.
+A VPS is more expensive than a shared hosting plan, but you’ll have much more server power and overall flexibility at your disposal.
+Finally, VPS hosting operates in an isolated server environment, so you’ll have improved security overall.

 Generally, VPS hosting typically comes equipped with a control panel like WHM, which will make server control and configuration much easier.